yurydiahiliev/OpenWeatherMapTests/README.md

 $./gradlew clean smokeTest -PhttpClient=resttemplate
 ```

-### Break down into end to end tests
+### Test execution monitoring

-Explain what these tests test and why
+During running tests may possible to monitoring test execution process.
+All tests have been executed on cluster with following  services

 ```
 Give an example